Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 Fan-Out Patterns

 Fan-out describes how one message reaches multiple subscribers.
-The pattern varies depending on what you need.
+The pattern changes depending on what you need.

 Broadcast Fan-Out